-Anbox is a minimal android container and compatibility layer that allows you to run android applications on GNU/Linux operating systems.
+Anbox is a minimal Android container and compatibility layer to run Android apps on GNU/Linux operating systems such as Ubuntu Touch.

 Make sure your device is supported:

 How to install¶

 Installing Anbox is only recommended for experienced users.

 Some devices require you to install a custom Linux kernel to use Anbox.
 These devices are:

 turbo, name of the boot partition: